Financial highlights

 The project enables the integration of maritime surveillance and interdiction missions, of uncrewed platforms of different types (fixed-wing, rotary-wing, surface and underwater) with ships’ command and control centres, and provides for satellite data exchange with command and control centres on land.
 The first demonstration took place in 2019 in the Mediterranean, also involving the AWHERO remotely piloted helicopter.

 On 21 December, the first M-345 High Efficiency Trainer (HET), piloted by Project Test Pilot Trainers Quirino Bucci and Giacomo Iannelli, took off from Venegono Superiore Airport (Varese, Italy).
-The M-345 is a new basic-advanced training aircraft produced by Leonardo that will gradually replace the MB-339 aircraft and complement the fleet of M-346s used for the advanced training of Italian Air Force pilots.
+The M-345 is the basic and basic-advanced training aircraft developed by Leonardo to progressively replace the MB-339 fleet and complement the M-346 aircraft used for the advanced training of Italian Air Force pilots.

 A new player on the Italian cultural scene with a ‘Digital Humanism’ slant.
 Established in November 2018 during the Group’s 70th anniversary celebrations, the Leonardo-Civiltà delle Macchine Foundation was officially launched in Rome in May 2019.
 Through the sharing of skills and knowledge from the company’s industrial and technological heritage, the Foundation promotes the awareness of corporate culture.
 It contributes to the advancement of civil society and the development of local areas by nurturing a cultural exchange involving industry, technology and science.